bsstoner/socket.io-channels/README.md

       channel.broadcastToChannel('chat', msg.channelId, msg, client.sessionId)
     })

-### It is
+## socket.io-channels is

-  A 'plugin' for socket.io.
+  - A 'plugin' for socket.io.
 It's meant to live alongside socket.io not wrap it completely.

-  Pretty simple to add onto an existing socket.io implementation, and turn on per-channel messaging
+  - Pretty simple to add onto an existing socket.io implementation, and turn on per-channel messaging

-  Trying to only add channel message delivery and stay out of the way.
+  - Trying to only add channel message delivery and stay out of the way.

-### It is not
+## socket.io-channels is not

-  Compliant with any standards like [bayeux](http://svn.cometd.com/trunk/bayeux/bayeux.html).
+  - Compliant with any standards like [bayeux](http://svn.cometd.com/trunk/bayeux/bayeux.html).
 It's simple and met the current use cases I have.

-  Secure.
+  - Secure.
 You need to implement your own authentication or security protocol either by attaching to the events emitted by socket.io or socket.io-channels.

-  Persistent.
+  - Persistent.
 It provides simple built-in in-memory channel/session storage, with the option of passing another store (i.e. connect-redis)

   (If you're looking for a more full featured multi-channel socket.io solution, check out [Push-It](https://github.com/aaronblohowiak/Push-It) or [Juggernaut](https://github.com/maccman/juggernaut))

-### Questions / Need Help?
+## Questions / Need Help?
+  I love node making and real time/interactive apps, hit me up:

   bsstoner@gmail.com

   @bsstoner